 Sr. No. Level 1.
 Basic 2.
 Design 3.
 Advanced 4.
 Project/Case Study/Seminar Detailed Lab/Tutorial Description LO Mapping 1 1,2 Identification and Designing of Circuit 1.1 Identification of a particular application with understanding of its detailed operation.
 Study of necessary components and devices required to implement the application.
-1.2 Designing the circuit for particular application (either analog , digital, electrical , analog and digital, etc) LO1 2 2,3 Software simulation and Implementation on GPP 2.1 Simulation of circuit for particular application using software's to verify the expected results 2.2 Implementation of verified circuit on general purpose printed circuit board (GPP).
-Now Verify the hardware results by using electronic tools and equipment like millimeter, CRO, DSO etc. LO2,LO3 3 2,3 Detection of Hardware faults, Result verification and understanding Troubleshooting3.1 Identify the hardware faults in designed circuit and subsequently rectify it3.2 Now again verify the hardware results by using electronic tools and equipments like millimeter, CRO, DSO etc.3.3 Understand the trouble shooting by removing some wired connections.3.4 Understand the trouble shooting of track.
-Troubleshoot the faculty components or devices LO3 4 1,2 Introduction to Arduino Uno board and integrated development environment (IDE) 4.1 Write the code for blinking the on board led with a specified delay LO4

-Apparatus Requirement: Hardware: Arduino Board LED, Software: Arduino IDE Software GPIO (along with Analog pin) Programming 5 2,3 5.1 Introduction to programming GPIO, Analog and PWM PINS.
-1 Interface any Digital Sensors to the Arduino board and display sensor values on the serial Monitor.
-2 Interface any Analog sensor to the Arduino board and display sensor values on the serial Monitor.
-3. Generate varying duty cycle PWM using Arduino.
-5.2 Controlling output devices/Displaying Introduction to different sensor (Analog and Digital), Relays, Motors and display.
-1 Interface an Analog Sensor to the Arduino board and display sensor values on the Arduino.
-2 Controlling output devices/Displaying Introduction to different sensor (Analog and Digital), Relays, Motors and display.
-1 Interface an Analog Sensor to the Arduino board and display sensor values on LCD/TFT/Seven segment Display.
-2 Interface a temperature sensor to an Arduino and switch on a relay to operate a fan if temperature exceeds a given threshold.
-Also display the temperature on any of the display LO4, LO5 6 2,3 device Interfacing Communication Devices and Cloud Networking 6.1 Introduction to Bluetooth, Zigbee, RFID and WIFI, specifications and interfacing methods.
+1.2 Designing the circuit for particular application (either analog, digital, electrical, analog and digital, etc.) LO1

+Coftware circulation and Implementation on

+Software simulation and Implementation on

+GPP

+2 2,3 2.1 Simulation of circuit for particular LO2,LO3

+2 2,3 application using software's to verify the expected LO2,LO3

+results

+2.2 Implementation of verified circuit on

+general purpose printed circuit board (GPP).
+Now

+Verify the hardware results by using electronic

+tools and equipment like millimeter, CRO, DSO

+etc.

+Detection of Hardware faults, Result

+verification and understanding ·)

+Troubleshooting

+3.1 Identify the hardware faults in designed circuit

+3 2,3 and subsequently rectify it LO3

+2,3 3.2 Now again verify the hardware results by using LOS

+electronic tools and equipments like millimeter, CRO, DSO etc.

+3.3 Understand the trouble shooting by removing some wired connections.

+3.4 Understand the trouble shooting of track.

+Troubleshoot the faculty components or devices

+Troubleshoot the faculty components of devices

+4 1.2 Introduction to Arduino Uno board LO4

+4 1,2 and LO4

+integrated development environment (IDE)

+4.1 Write the code for blinking the on board led

+with a specified delay Apparatus Requirement:

+Hardware: Arduino Board LED, Software:

+Arduino IDE Software

+GPIO (along with Analog pin)

+Programming

+5.1 Introduction to programming GPIO, Analog

+and PWM PINS.

+1 Interface any Digital Sensors to the

+Arduino board and display sensor values on the

+serial Monitor.

+2 Interface any Analog sensor to the Arduino

+board and display sensor values on the serial

+7 Monitor.
+3. Generate varying duty cycle PWM using

+5 2,3 3.
+Generate varying duty cycle PWM using Arduino.
+LO4, LO5

+5.2 Controlling output devices/Displaying

+Introduction to different sensor (Analog and

+Digital), Relays, Motors and display.

+1 Interface an Analog Sensor to the Arduino

+board and display sensor values on

+LCD/TFT/Seven segment Display.

+2 Interface a temperature sensor to an

+Arduino and switch on a relay to operate a fan if

+temperature exceeds a given threshold.
+Also

+comportation executes a given uncontoid.
+Also

+display the temperature on any of the display device 6 2,3 Interfacing Communication Devices and Cloud Networking 6.1 Introduction to Bluetooth, Zigbee, RFID and WIFI, specifications and interfacing methods.
 1 Interface Wi-Fi /Bluetooth/GSM/Zigbee/RF module to Arduino and program it to transfer sensor data wirelessly between two devices.
 Any two techniques from the above-mentioned modules needs to be interfaced.
 6.2 Identify problems based on societal /research needs and design Arduino based projects for a given problem.
 LO4, LO5,LO6 Project Sample Projects 1.
 Waste Management System 2.
 Smart City Solutions 3.
 Energy Monitoring Systems 4.
 Smart Classrooms and learning Solutions 5.
 Home security systems 6.
 Smart Agriculture solutions 7.
 Healthcare solutions.
 8. Industrial Applications 9.
 IoT Applications 10.
 Robotics LO1,LO2, LO3,LO4, LO5, LO6

-Lab Assessments: Teamwork, Practical and Oral: The review/ progress monitoring committee shall be constituted by the heads of departments of each institute.
+Teamwork, Practical and Oral: The review/ progress monitoring committee shall be constituted by the heads of departments of each institute.
 The progress of the mini project to be evaluated on a continuous basis, minimum two reviews in each semester.
 In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions.